Centuran/OTRS-CE-Installer/README.md

 ### Ubuntu

-- **test-ubuntu-20**
+- **test-ubuntu-20-04**
-  Base Ubuntu 20 system built from the `ubuntu:20.04` image with Perl installed
+  Base Ubuntu 20.04 system built from the `ubuntu:20.04` image with systemd enabled
-- **test-ubuntu-20-stage-1**
+- **test-ubuntu-20-04-stage-1**
-  Ubuntu 20 with Perl and Apache installed
+  Ubuntu 20.04 with Apache installed
-- **test-ubuntu-20-stage-2**
+- **test-ubuntu-20-04-stage-2**
-  Ubuntu 20 with Perl, Apache and MariaDB installed
+  Ubuntu 20.04 with Apache and MariaDB installed
-- **test-ubuntu-20-stage-3**
+- **test-ubuntu-20-04-stage-3**
-  Ubuntu 20 with Perl, Apache, MariaDB and Perl modules installed
+  Ubuntu 20.04 with Apache, MariaDB, and Perl modules required by OTRS CE installed

 ## Shell Variables